mia-platform/documentation/docs/byoi/overview.md

 There are few prerequisites to accomplish in order to connect Mia-Platform console to your infrastructure:

-- K8s, git-providers and CI/CD must be reachable directly from Mia-Platform Console (Console’s NAT is `34.76.112.223/32`)
+- K8s, Git Providers and CI/CD tools must be reachable directly from Mia-Platform Console (Console’s NAT is `34.76.112.223/32`)
 - If the customer has pre-existent network policies, these must not impact namespaces managed by Mia-Platform Console.